tdaron/neptune/README.md

 ## Features

-- **Remote Code Execution**: Neptune allows you to execute Python code snippets remotely by sending them to the server via a Unix socket.
 - **Shared Global Context**: The server maintains a shared global context across multiple code executions, enabling variables and functions defined in previous snippets to be accessed by subsequent ones.
 - **Flexible Usage**: You can use Neptune to run individual code snippets or sequences of code snippets, enabling interactive experimentation and development.